Open Records Request

 How do I submit an Open Records Request?

-In accordance with O.C.G.A. § 50-18-71 (b), the Office of Governor Brian P. Kemp has designated Open Records Officers - Robin Herron - to whom members of the public must submit Open Records Requests using the webform below.
+In accordance with O.C.G.A. § 50-18-71 (b), the Office of Governor Brian P. Kemp has designated Open Records Officers - Laurin Vonada - to whom members of the public must submit Open Records Requests using the webform below.

 Once you submit your request through the webform, you will receive a response to your request within three business days following the office's receipt of your request during normal hours.
 If the records exist but are not immediately available for production, the Open Records Officer’s response will include a description of the records and a time and cost estimate for their release.